FREETOWN BLUES NEW

 A senseless, barbaric hord of brutes, enjoying the pains inflicted on the little kids, maiming and injuring them for life.

-Any comment would be superfluous to describe the agony suffered by those who fell into the hands of their captors.
+The agony suffered by those who fell into the hands of their captors was horrific.

 continued ..
 Freetown

-Upon arrival, we are greeted by the Italian owner, who arranged our contact in Sierra Leone.
+Upon arrival, we are greeted by the Italian owner, who arranged to see our contact in Sierra Leone.

-We are here to negotiate some business with an international company to sell our packaging products.
+We are here to negotiate a business with an international company.

 Room with a view